dtonhofer/minizinc_experiments/building_minizinc/building_libminizinc.md

 Make sure you aren't `root` when running the tests.

-First, cd to the tests directory of the distribution:
+First, cd to the `tests` subdirectory of the distribution:

 ```
 $ cd tests